 Honestly, you don’t need a ton of stuff for

 - Cute Swaddle and Matching Hat: Honestly, Lachlan really just hung out in his diapers, and one of the hospital swaddles all day and night, so this swaddle was only used for photos, which I would definitely do and use again!

 - 2 Zip-Up Footed Onesies with Mittens: I packed one in a newborn size and another in the 0-3 size, to cover all of our bases.
 These are everything.
 They’re great for wearing home, pajamas, hanging out, etc. The zippers make diaper changes super simple.
 The newborn and 0-3 sizes typically have convertible mittens on the sleeves which help stop your baby from scratching themselves!
 Again, he was really just in his diaper and a hospital swaddle the entire time, so we wore this on our way home and that was it.

 - Car Seat: This hung out in the car until we were ready for it!
 Make sure you properly install it at least a month before your due date.
 Lachlan was born at 37w4d and we did not expect that.

 prenantals, acetaminophen, and Zantac ( helllopregnancy reflux).
-Pro Tip: Upon returning home from a vacation, take inventory and restock all tolietry items immediately.
+Pro Tip: Upon returning home from a vacation, take inventory, and restock all toiletry items immediately.
 That way you’ll never worry about running out or forgetting something while you’re traveling.

 Optional and/or Hospital Items: